BZoennchen/supercollider-book/chapters/supercollider/pattern/pattern.md

 [UGens](sec-ugens) are the basic building blocks for our synth, i.e., instruments, i.e., sound.
 Sound design in SC is the process of combining unit generators, i.e., to build a *unit generator graph function* that spits out the floating-point numbers we desire.
 But having instruments is not enough, we also want to play them!
-We want to create rhythms, textures, and melodies.
+We want to create rhythms, textures, harmony, and melodies.

 There are different ways to do this.
 First of all, as mentioned in [The Ecosystem](sec-ecosystem), there are other software packages such as [Sonic Pi](https://sonic-pi.net/), [TidalCycle](https://tidalcycles.org/) or [FoxDot](https://foxdot.org/) which are designed to play synths and samples.